PaulTran47/econ-grad-app-deadlines/index.md

 ## Who are you?

 I'm an economics PhD student at the [University of Texas at Austin](https://liberalarts.utexas.edu/economics/phd/profile.php?id=plt377).
 I'm also a USAPL powerliter (504kg total club ٩( ᐛ )و ).
-My personal website can be found [here](https://paulletran.com) if you want to find out more about me.
+If you want to find out more about me, here's my [personal website](https://paulletran.com).

 ## Why did you make this website?